sirkro/ha-danalock-cloud/README.md

     *   Ensure 2FA is disabled on the Danalock account.
     *   Verify you are using the Danalock account that *owns* the lock and bridge.
     *   Double-check your username and password.
     *   If tokens have become invalid, the integration will attempt to re-authenticate silently.
 If your password has also changed, Home Assistant should prompt for re-authentication.
-If it doesn't, try restarting Home Assistant.

 *   **Lock State Not Updating / `BridgeBusy` Errors in Logs:**
     *   Refer to the "Notice on State Updates and Delays" section above.
 This is often expected behavior if the API is polled too quickly.
     *   **Try Increasing Polling Interval:** This is the most effective solution.
-Go to the integration options (Settings -> Devices & Services -> Danalock Cloud -> Configure) and increase the polling interval (e.g., to 15, 30, or 60 minutes).
+Go to the integration options and increase the polling interval (e.g., to 15, 30, or 60 minutes).
     *   **Restart Danabridge:** Power cycle your physical Danabridge V3 device.
-    *   **Check Network:** Ensure your Danabridge has a stable Wi-Fi connection.

 *   **"No locks found":**
     *   Confirm the Danalock account used is the owner of the locks and the bridge.